rauchg/slackin/README.md

   emails and receive an invite (`https://slack.yourdomain.com`)
 - An `<iframe>` badge to embed on any website that shows connected users in *realtime* with socket.io.
+- Google reCaptcha integration to discourage spammers from hitting the invite limit
 - A SVG badge that works well from static mediums (like GitHub README pages)